Open May through December

 Nov 7 1PM Harvest Tea

 With crisp Fall mornings, the leaves changing color and garden harvest collected, take time to celebrate with friends and family before the busy Holiday activities.
 Our Fall Tea will be decorated with pumpkins, baskets, wheat, dried flowers, bittersweet, and more to help invoke the spirit of Fall.
 The menu for today: rosemary cornbread, tomato basil bisque, rolled pork loin with herb filling, lemon thyme chicken breast, corn pudding, succotash Seneca, pumpkin pecan cheesecake, pumpkin roll, tea and refreshing herbal fruit water.
-The discussion for today will be growing your own healthy vegetable garden. $40.00 register and pre-pay
+The discussion for today will be growing your own healthy vegetable garden.
+FULL

 Nov 14 1PM Winter Wonderland White Birch Christmas Wreath